fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 There is also the option of converting the Helm charts into [OpenShift Templates](https://docs.okd.io/latest/dev_guide/templates.html), but that would require a lot of tedious work that's beyond the scope of this guide.

-The main goal is to get `bluecompute-ce` deployed into an OpenShift cluster as effortlessly while following as many best practices as possible.
-So, in this guide we will be converting the `bluecompute-ce` Helm chart and all of its dependency charts into regular Kubernetes YAML files by using the `helm template` function to deploy them into the OpenShift cluster.
+The main goal is to get `bluecompute` deployed into an OpenShift cluster as effortlessly while following as many best practices as possible.
+So, in this guide we will be converting the `bluecompute` Helm chart and all of its dependency charts into regular Kubernetes YAML files by using the `helm template` function to deploy them into the OpenShift cluster.

 #### 1. Create `bluecompute` Project in OpenShift
 First, log into the OpenShift cluster: